afourney/aprstastic/APRS_SYMBOLS.md

 ## Overlay Symbols

+Replace the underscore '\_' with the desired overlay (must be A-Z, or 0-9).

 | code | description                       |
 | ---- | --------------------------------- |
 | A0\_ | Circle, IRLP / Echolink/WIRES     |